aimclub/BAMT/README.rst

 * Algorithms work on mixed data;
 * Structural learning implements score-functions for mixed data;
 * Parametric learning implements the use of a mixture of Gaussian distributions to approximate continuous distributions;
+* Non-parametric learning of distributions with various user-specified regression and classification models;
 * The algorithm for structural training of large Bayesian networks (> 10 nodes) is based on local training of small networks with their subsequent algorithmic connection.

   .. image:: img/BN_gif.gif
      :target: img/BN_gif.gif
      :alt: title

-In terms of data analysis and modeling using Bayesian networks, a pipeline has been implemented to generate synthetic data by sampling from Bayesian networks.
+For example, in terms of data analysis and modeling using Bayesian networks, a pipeline has been implemented to generate synthetic data by sampling from Bayesian networks.

 .. image:: img/synth_gen.png
    :target: img/synth_gen.png